 Most of us are familiar with wild roses.
 They are commonly seen (and smelled) along country roads and meadows, usually in areas where water is nearby.
 With the on set of fall, they have dropped their petals and are left with thorny bushes covered in plump round fruits.
-Commonly referred to as rose hips, these apple-shaped pods not only contain the flower's seeds, they are packed full of disease fighting bioflavinoids and contain high amounts of vitamin C. It's no wonder they have been highly prized for their beauty, culinary versatility and medicinal properties for centuries.
+Commonly referred to as rose hips, these apple-shaped pods not only contain the flower's seeds, they are packed full of disease fighting bioflavinoids and contain high amounts of vitamin C.

 A Little History